 5. Tour a Chocolate Farm

-The Big Island is famous for its delicious and locally-made chocolate.
+The Big Island is famous for its delicious, locally made chocolate.
 And many of the Big Island chocolate farms have tours and tastings available.

 Our favorite place to taste chocolate is the Lavaloha Chocolate Farm in Hilo.
-Not only is the chocolate amazing, but the farm itself is awesome for kids.
+Not only is the chocolate amazing, but the farm is also great for kids.
 There’s even a place to feed the ducks!

 6. Play at Hapuna Beach